Ada-Developers-Academy/core-unit-1/intermediate-python-debugging/intro-to-debuggers.md

 ## Debuggers in General

 Sometimes it can be difficult to trace through a program's execution and understand which lines are being executing and the values of each variable as the program runs.
 So developers created debugger programs.
 A **debugger** is a program designed to help us identify errors in our code.
-Typically a debuggers can be integrated into an editor like Visual Studio Code.
+Debuggers are typically integrated into an editor like Visual Studio Code.
 The Python library comes with a [debugger](https://docs.python.org/3/library/pdb.html) and the standard [Python extension for VS Code](https://marketplace.visualstudio.com/items?itemName=ms-python.python) integrates with it.

-We will see how to use the Python debugger in the next lesson.
+Most debuggers operate with the same general concepts.
 Debuggers allow us to pause program execution, examine the state of the program and either resume execution, or execute the application line-by-line.
-This is amazing, you can tell the program to pause when it reaches a particular line and inspect any variable in scope!
+This is amazing... you can tell the program to pause when it reaches a particular line and inspect any variable in scope!
 No `print` statements!
 Woo hoo!

 ### Breakpoints & Stepping Through Code